 - 1. A visible subsurface plume of dispersed oil indicates that an application of dispersant is working.
 When no plume is visible in the water column, it is difficult to determine whether the dispersant is working, but does not definitively mean that the dispersant is not having an effect. - 2.
 Subsurface plumes of dispersed oil typically have a cloudy appearance, and can range in colour from brown to white.
 Some are not visible.
 When dispersant is working, oil remaining on the water surface also may change colour. - 3.
 In some cases, you may not be able to see a subsurface plume even when one is present.
 When the water is turbid, you may not be able to see a plume.
 Sometimes, remaining surface oil and sheen can mask oil dispersing under the slick, making it hard for you to see the plume. - 4.
 A subsurface plume may not form instantaneously once dispersant has been applied to a slick.
 In some cases, such as when oil is emulsified, it can take several hours for a plume to form.
 In other cases, a visible plume may not form (you then may wish to use sampling to learn whether dispersion has occurred). - 5.
 A change in the appearance of a treated slick, compared with an untreated slick, might indicate that the dispersant is working.
-However, a difference in appearance alone is not enough of an indication to be sure that the dispersant is having an effect.
+However, a difference in appearance alone is not enough of an indication to be sure that the dispersant is having an effect. - 6.
+A clear stretch of water left in the wake of a dispersant application vessel can appear to represent successful dispersion of oil.
+However, areas of clear water can be created as the vessel wave breaks a path through the oil, either physically parting the oil or mechanically dispersing it.
+Mechanically dispersed oil will coalesce and float to the surface. - 7.
+When initially applied, dispersants sometimes have a herding effect on oil, making a slick appear to be shrinking when, in fact, the dispersant is "pushing" the oil together.
+This effect results from the surfactant action of dispersants, which exerts a horizontal spreading force on thin oil films.
+This effect can cause parts of an oil slick to seem to disappear from the sea surface for a short time.

-FORTH PORTS LIMITED Document ID Authorised By Original Date FP PMSC EP 02/03 HMD October 2018 Port of Dundee Oil Pollution Contingency Date Revised Revised By Review Due Plan 2018 December 2020 MOD October 2021
+FORTH PORTS LIMITED Document ID Authorised By Original Date FP PMSC EP 02/04 HM F&T October 2018 Port of Dundee Oil Pollution Contingency Date Revised Revised By Review Due Plan 2018 January 2022 MMD October 2023